dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 A Learner node is an enterprise-only feature that allows a user to spin-up a read-only replica instance across the world without paying a latency cost.
 When enabled, a Dgraph cluster using learner nodes can serve best-effort queries faster.

-The `learner` nodes can still accept `write` operations.
-The node would forward them over to the leader and do the writing just like a typical Alpha node.
+A `learner` node can still accept `write` operations.
+The node shall forward them over to the group leader and do the writing just like a typical Alpha node.
 It would just be slower depending on the latency between the Alpha node and the learner node.

 {{% notice "note" %}}
 A `learner` node instance can forward `/admin` operations and perform both `read`/`write` operations,